trentwintermeier/AVAnnotate-Kairos-Review/index.markdown

 ---
 # **Listening for Sustainable Access: A Review of *AVAnnotate***

-A review by [Trent Wintermeier](www.trentwintermeier.com) for *Kairos: A Journal of Rhetoric, Technology, and Pedagogy*
+A review by <a href="www.trentwintermeier.com">Trent Wintermeier</a> for *Kairos: A Journal of Rhetoric, Technology, and Pedagogy*

 ---